SNSystems/pstore/README.md

 -   macOS: building with Xcode 9.3
 -   Windows: building with Visual Studio 2017 version 15.9

-In addition, there’s support for FreeBSD 11 and Solaris 11.4 using clang 10.0.0 and GCC 7.3.0 respectively.
+In addition, there’s support for FreeBSD 11, NetBSD 9.1, and Solaris 11.4.

 To build it, you’ll also need the following tools: